First Nation Land Management Resource Centre

 Professional Development

-A Land Governance Manuel (LGM) has been prepared as a resource tool for Operational signatories.
+A Land Governance Manual (LGM) has been prepared as a resource tool for Operational signatories.
 The LGM is a living resource tool, updated regularly, and has been developed from 20 years of actual examples of lands governance experiences under land code.

-A series of ongoing sessions, called “Think-Tanks” are offered regionally throughout the year.
-These focused, capacity building sessions encourage the discussion of current land governance practices and experiences as they relate to various lands governance topics.
+A series of ongoing sessions called ” Think Tanks” are offered regionally throughout the year.
+These focused, capacity-building sessions encourage the discussion of current land governance practices and experiences as they relate to various land governance topics.

 Environmental & Enforcement